Self-StudyPrevention of HIV

 About this Lesson

-- 1 CNE contact hour (qualifies for pharmacology CE for advanced practice nurses)
+- 1.5 CNE contact hours and 1.5 CE contact hours (qualifies for pharmacology CE for advanced practice nurses)

-- Describe recommended antiretroviral prophylaxis for infants born to women living with HIV infection.
+- Describe recommended antiretroviral prophylaxis for infants born to pregnant women with HIV

-- Summarize recommendations for initial management of infants exposed to HIV, including HIV diagnostic testing, monitoring, and Pneumocystis pneumonia prophylaxis.
+- Summarize recommendations for initial management of infants exposed to HIV, including HIV diagnostic testing and monitoring

 Lesson Contributors